Oğuzhan Ercan

 ControlNet according to the resolution of each block.

-To apply multiple conditioning images (e.g., Canny edges, and pose) to a single instance of Stable Diffusion, we can directly
+To apply multiple conditioning images (e.g., Canny edges, and pose) to a single instance of Stable Diffusion, they can

 Adding Conditional Control to Text-to-Image Diffusion Models